Sukesh002/Hangman---Python/README.md

 # Note :
-In this file it has only three to four fruits name's as you can add many more or can change it
+In this file it has only three to four fruit name's as you can add many more or can change it